Al-Nabi Shith Mosque: Historical background

 The site originated as a modest 17th-century tomb of the prophet, Seth, and a small mosque was added during the 18th century Ottoman period.
-In 1815, Ahmad Basha ibn Suleyman Basha al-Jalili replaced both structures with a large congregational mosque, a mausoleum of the prophet, a madrasa, and his own tomb.
+In 1815, Ahmad Basha ibn Suleyman Pasha al-Jalili replaced both structures with a large congregational mosque, a mausoleum of the prophet, a madrasa, and his own tomb.
 In 1977, the entire complex, with the exception of the minaret, was demolished and a new concrete mosque was erected at its place.
 The new minaret was built after 1983.